Developmental Pediatrics Residency Program

 Secondary Sites:

-We asked our residents what their highlights of the program are, and one piece of advice for applicants about the interview process.
+We asked our residents about their experience in our program, what their highlights have been, and any advice they want to share with future applicants.
 Here is what a few of them had to say:

 What are the highlights of the program for you: Excellent clinical educators and varied training across physiatry and developmental/behavioural pediatrics.
 A wide variety of research opportunities with internationally recognized researchers.